Carpet-DeFi/carpet-defi-docs/docs/index.md

 Good question.
 But first, you have to forget all that you know about decentralized exchanges.

 The protocol token CARPET is backed by a basket of stablecoins.
-Currently we plan to launch with MIM & FRAX, but in the future, more stablecoins will be added.
+Currently we plan to launch with MIM & USDC, but in the future, more stablecoins will be added.

 You can only trade CARPET with the Counter (our protocol-owned exchange), rather than an external AMM, we call this **Protocol Owned Liquidity 2.0**.
 The protocol charges exchange fees, which make the price go up.